 Scripps orthopedic doctors, surgeons, and clinicians are San Diego’s winning team for treating sports injuries, as well as other complex conditions that may require a knee replacement, hip replacement, spinal fusion or procedure for the neck, shoulders, elbows, wrists, hands, ankles and feet.

 Keeping you active, is what keeps us active.
-From minimally invasive back surgery to breakthrough research in cartilage replacement therapy, Scripps is the place for orthopedics.
+From minimally invasive back surgery and robotic spine surgery to breakthrough research in cartilage replacement therapy, Scripps is the place for orthopedics.

 With a focus on reducing pain and improving mobility, our orthopedists offer comprehensive orthopedic care.

 From sports injuries to degenerative joint diseases, the orthopedic surgeons at Scripps treat a wide variety of conditions.

 More San Diegans choose Scripps and the highly qualified orthopedists for their orthopedic care.